Do Not Resuscitate (DNR) Forms

 Some people chose DNR over the lifesaving procedure for different reasons.
 For example,

-Who can sign DNR form?
+Who can sign the DNR form?

 A DNR form is most ideally signed by the patient himself in cases of pre-printed and pre-discussed situations or disease courses.
 A patient can decide beforehand whether he wants advanced life support methods or not.